ntua-el20069/load-balancer-eBPF/README.md

 ```bash
 curl -m 3 http://${VIP_1}:8000
 ```
-This time the command fails (we would expect that this should work)  ( ... `TODO`).
-However, you can see the katran logs on `termC`
+You should get the same response from the server and you should be able to see the katran logs on `termC`
 ```txt
 bpf_trace_printk: Redirecting packet to real ...
 ```

-### Next steps for debugging
+### Debugging tools-steps
 - Run tcpdump on interfaces of `gateway` and `real` containers
-- Maybe change the docker containers networking that is configured on `compose.yaml`
+- change the docker containers networking that is configured on `compose.yaml` (`macvlan` worked)